-LANGUAGES - FRENCH, GERMAN AND MANDARIN
+LANGUAGES - CHINESE, FRENCH AND GERMAN

 In the study of languages at St Margaret's, students are given the opportunity to continue with the development of skills acquired in Years 9 and 10.
-An overall achievement of a B standard at the end of Year 10 is suggested as a guideline for students considering continuing their study of French, German or Mandarin to Year 12.
+An overall achievement of a B standard at the end of Year 10 is suggested as a guideline for students considering continuing their study of French, German or Chinese to Year 12.
 However, where a student has not achieved the above standard, it may still be possible for her to continue with the study of her chosen language, particularly if there were extenuating circumstances.
 Students in this situation would need to consult with their subject teacher and seek advice as to whether or not they might be able to achieve successfully at the senior level.
-As an incentive to continue the study of Modern Languages some Queensland Universities offer two selection rank points to any student who receives at least a Sound Achievement at the end of Year 12.
+As an incentive to continue the study of Languages, Australian universities have historically offered bonus rank points to any Year 12 student who receives a passing grade in their course of study - it is expected that this bonus will continue to be made available in the forthcoming changes to tertiary entrance in Queensland.